Samuel Purchas: Career

-Purchas was born at Thaxted, Essex, son of a yeoman.
-He graduated from St John's College, Cambridge, in 1600.
-In 1604, James I presented him to the vicarage of St. Laurence and All Saints, in Eastwood, Essex.
+Born in Thaxted, Essex, as the son of a yeoman, Purchas graduated from St John's College, Cambridge, in 1600.
+In 1604, King James I presented him to the vicarage of St. Laurence and All Saints, in Eastwood, Essex.

-Eastwood is two miles from Leigh-on-Sea, which was then a prosperous shipping centre and a congregational place of seafaring men.
-Purchas himself never travelled "200 miles from Thaxted in Essex where I was borne."
+Eastwood is two miles from Leigh-on-Sea, at that time a prosperous shipping centre where seafarers congregated.
+Purchas himself never travelled "200 miles from Thaxted in Essex where I was borne".
 Instead, he recorded personal narratives shared with him by sailors who returned to England from their voyages.
 He added these accounts to a vast compilation of unsorted manuscripts that were left to him by Richard Hakluyt, which were later published as Purchas's third – and final – book.

-In 1614, Purchas became chaplain to Archbishop George Abbot and rector of St Martin, Ludgate, London.
+In 1614, Purchas became chaplain to the Archbishop of Canterbury, George Abbot, and rector of St Martin, Ludgate, London.
 He held a Bachelor of Divinity degree, and with this degree was admitted at Oxford University in 1615.

 In 1614, he published Purchas His Pilgrimage: or Relations of the World and the Religions observed in all Ages and Places discovered, from the Creation unto this Present.
-In this work, intended as an overview of the diversity of God's creation from an Anglican world-view, he presented several abbreviated travel stories he would later publish in full.
+In this work, intended as an overview of the diversity of God's creation from an Anglican world-view, he presented several abbreviated travel stories that he would later publish in full.

 The book achieved immediate popularity and went through four editions between 1613 and 1626, the year of Purchas's death.